zoffline/zwift-offline/README.md

 # zoffline

 zoffline enables the use of [Zwift](http://zwift.com) offline by acting as a partial implementation of a Zwift server.
-Currently it's designed for only a single user and the UDP game node is minimally implemented.
+Currently it's designed for only a single user at a time and the UDP game node is minimally implemented.

 ## Install